 Purple is associated with nostalgia and sentimentality.
 Darker tones of purple denote luxury and loyalty.
-The color is favored by imaginative and creative brands that hope to communicate their innovative and expressive products and services.
+The color is a favorite of imaginative and creative brands.
+Brands hope to communicate their innovative and expressive products and services.

 Hallmark incorporates purple in its logo and online branding to signify their fun and creative cards and products.

-Black is a prominent color that is internationally recognized for its symbolization of sophistication, power, and control.
-The color is used to market reputable and trustworthy services and products.
+Black is a prominent color and internationally recognized for its symbolization of sophistication, power, and control.
+The color markets reputable and trustworthy services and products.
 Luxury brands and technology companies utilize this color often to communicate high quality and sophisticated properties.

 Housecall Pro incorporates black into their digital strategy alongside a bright blue on call-to-action buttons to signify their app is a reputable tool that helps technical professionals to complete quality work.

 White symbolizes purity, safety, and neutrality.
 The color is typically used in marketing for contrast and clarity.
 White space is a powerful design feature, it draws the eye with its cleanliness.
 Integrating the color white into marketing is a popular strategy used by all types of brands because of its versatility.

 Intuit Turbo incorporates white in their online marketing and branding to signify safety and clarity in helping consumers manage their financial health and credit.

 Summary about color psychology and its role in digital marketing

 Marketers need to use every possible strategy and tools to generate sales, build brand loyalty and increase conversions.
 Color choice is not something to be taken lightly when designing your website and digital marketing.
 Use color psychology to help build a strong, reliable brand.